-Access to Experimental Cancer Drugs
+Ways to Access Experimental Cancer Drugs

 See Clinical Trials Information for Patients and Caregivers to learn more about clinical trials and how to find one for which you may be eligible.

-- Have an illness that is life-threatening
+- have an illness that is life-threatening

-- Have no standard treatments available
+- have no standard treatments available

-- Not be eligible for a clinical trial
+- not be eligible for a clinical trial

-How to Obtain a Drug through Expanded Access
+How to obtain a drug through expanded access

 - Apply to the FDA, if the drug company agrees to supply the drug.
 Your doctor should refer to Expanded Access: Information for Physicians on the FDA site for complete information.